sinster23/Novellea-Application/README.md

 ## ✅ You're All Set!
 Backend runs on: http://localhost:5000 (or your custom port)

-Frontend runs via Expo Go (locally and live reload)
+Frontend runs via Expo Go (live on render.com)

 Customize, explore, and enjoy! 🎉